 Treatment with medication to help with weight loss

 Medication to help with weight loss may be an option for some people who want to lose weight.
 However, there are no wonder drugs available.
 Lifestyle changes to improve diet and increase physical activity are still important.

 A medication called orlistat is available on prescription from your doctor and low-dose orlistat is also available to buy over-the-counter in pharmacies.
+In the UK, this is currently the only medicine for weight loss available.
+It stops some of the fat you eat being absorbed into your body.
+Because the fat passes on through with your stools (faeces), this can cause some unpleasant side-effects.
+You can have the same weight loss effect by not eating the fat in the first place, so it is not a miracle cure.
 Doctors and pharmacists are given specific guidelines on when orlistat should be used.
 A separate leaflet called Orlistat - Help With Weight Loss gives further details.

 Surgery to help with weight loss

-This may be an option if you are very obese.
+This may be an option if you are obese and your health is at risk.
+It may be particularly considered if you have type 2 diabetes.
+This is because it will have even more health benefits, as the surgery may cure your diabetes as well.
 However, surgery is usually only offered if you have already tried other ways to lose weight which have not worked (including diet, increasing your physical activity levels and orlistat).
 Surgery usually has very good results and most people do lose a lot of weight.
 However, this is specialist surgery and it is a major undertaking.
+Surgeons work in specialist weight management teams.
+The team helps with all the aspects of weight loss, and all the possible ways of helping you.
 Surgery to help weight loss is called bariatric surgery.
 For further information about surgery to help with weight loss, see separate leaflet called Surgery for Obesity.

 Keeping the weight off